Fiserv/universal-commerce/recipes/fraud_detect.md

 Invoking the payment method registration service within the Fraud Mitigation platform is carried out by uCom when a merchant requests a new payment method be adding to a customer's account profile.
 The service can return one of two possible responses to uCom (i.e., approve, decline).

-The following diagram provides a view to how this service should be enabled:
+The following steps provide an overview to how this service should be enabled:

 1. **Merchant** integrates with uCom's account enrollment endpoint providing information on the payment method as specified in the merchant's integration guide

-1. **uCom** orchestrates a request to the **Fraud Mitigation** service and receives a response
+1. **uCom** orchestrates a request to the **Fraud Mitigation** service and receives a response.
-2. **uCom** carries out card verification services on behalf of merchant
+2. **uCom** carries out card verification services on behalf of merchant.
-3. **uCom** responds to the merchant informing if the account has been successfully enrolled or not
+3. **uCom** responds to the merchant informing if the account has been successfully enrolled or not.
-4. **uCom** updates Fraud Mitigation with final status of account enrollment
+4. **uCom** updates Fraud Mitigation with final status of account enrollment.
-5. **Fraud Mitigation** acknowledges uComs enrollment status update
+5. **Fraud Mitigation** acknowledges uCom's enrollment status update.

 ![](RackMultipart20230309-1-mpio16_html_785c3f922c611983.gif)